solana-foundation/solana-improvement-documents/proposals/0015-partitioned-epoch-reward-distribution.md

 Once all rewards have been distributed, the balance of the `EpochRewards` account MUST be reduced to `0` (or something has gone wrong).
-For safety, any extra lamports in `EpochRewards` accounts will be burned after reward distribution phase, and the SysVar account will be deleted.
-Because of the lifetime of `EpochRewards` Sysvar coincides with the reward distribution interval, user can explicitly query the existence of this sysvar to determine whether a block is in reward interval.
+For safety, any extra lamports in `EpochRewards` accounts will be burned after reward distribution phase, and the sysvar account will be deleted.
+Because of the lifetime of `EpochRewards` sysvar coincides with the reward distribution interval, user can explicitly query the existence of this sysvar to determine whether a block is in reward interval.
 Therefore, no new RPC method for reward interval is needed.